 This post may have affiliate links, meaning we earn a small commission on purchases through the links (at no extra cost to you).
 This does not change our opinion but does help support the site.
 Thank you!

-It purportedly smooths the transition from office to evening and factors client meetings in between, but all we’re left with is head scratching and a bunch of missteps.
+It’s supposed to smooth the transition from office to evening and factors client meetings in between, but all we’re left with is head scratching and a bunch of missteps.

-So, before you get dress-coded by HR, we’ve put together some pointers for navigating this supposedly cozy minefield:
+So, before you get dress-coded by HR, we’ve put together some pointers for navigating this supposedly cozy minefield.

 What Does “Smart Casual” Mean, Exactly?